roshray/how-to-read-research-paper/README.md

 ### Job Offer Not Attractive

-- They refuse to say who you manager is.
+- They refuse to say who your manager is.
-- They refuse to say which project  you gonno work.
+- They refuse to say which project  you gonna work.
 - Be careful.

 ### Some Company with NO brands but Elite Team